Although a lot of VPN providers offer robust security and unblock streaming services, speed is another factor that shouldn’t be overlooked.

 1. NordVPN – best fast VPN service

 As the top choice on our list of the fastest VPNs, NordVPN doesn’t disappoint.
-Its speeds are truly amazing thanks to the revolutionary NordLynx technology that makes use of the best WireGuard qualities while upgrading its security.
+Its speeds are truly amazing thanks to the revolutionary proprietary protocol NordLynx that makes use of the best WireGuard qualities while upgrading its security.

 During our tests, we didn’t experience any major speed downgrades while connected even to the farthest locations.
 Quite the opposite – the speeds generally decreased only by a few percent.

 Besides NordLynx, NordVPN also offers OpenVPN (UDP and TCP), as well as IKEv2.
 The tool implements military-grade AES-256 encryption, and it’s also good to know that NordVPN uses RAM-only servers that get completely wiped out after every reboot.

 Movie buffs will be happy to find out that NordVPN is able to unblock almost every single geo-restricted streaming service in existence.
 Netflix, Hulu, BBC iPlayer, Disney+, you name it.
 It also helps that the VPN has the SmartDNS feature that will allow you to stream movies on gaming consoles and smart TVs, including the Amazon Fire TV stick.

 You might also like the myriad of extra features NordVPN offers.
 These include an ad blocker, split tunneling, Double VPN, Dark Web Monitor, and Presets.
 And you get all of this for as low as $2.99 a month.

 To find out more, read our full NordVPN review.

 - 30-day money-back guarantee

 - 7-day free trial